th0rn0/lanops-manager/README.md

 ### Makefile

 This method is intended for development but can be used in production.
 It uses docker-compose to build the image and database from the source code instead of pulling them from docker hub.
+If you plan to participate in the development of eventula, its worth checking out the Makefile.
+There are many useful commands implemented that you can use to make your life easier.

 #### 1. Setup & Configuration